From cancer survivor to board topnotcher

 “Be consistent.
 Never let the brain rust even for one day or it will lose its momentum.
 It may be good to get some rest days but it’s good to keep your brain active even then.
 As they say, consistency is key,” he added.

-Although with a license in hand now, Gillana said he has not yet entirely mapped it out, as he remained undecided on what path he wants to choose and he does not want to write off potential career prospects.
-What he was sure of is that he wanted to keep on learning and hopefully become a seasoned professional in the field.
+Even with a license in hand, Gillana said he hasn’t fully decided on his path yet and wants to keep his options open for potential career opportunities. but what he is sure of is that he wanted to keep on learning and hopefully become a seasoned professional in the field.

 He said he underwent a streak of depression and even planned to quit school.
 Fortunately, his family was always there for him to support and keep him positive.

-“It's been a long journey, a hard one and if you would tell myself on 2022 that I would graduate with Latin and even be a topnotcher, I would not say ‘You're crazy,’ instead I would say ‘Thank God,’” he said.
-(CAV)
+“It’s been a long journey, a hard one and if you would tell me in 2022 that I would graduate with Latin and even be a topnotcher, I would not say ‘You’re crazy,’ instead I would say ‘Thank God,’” he said. / CAV